-Type in the Username and Password (and PPPoE Service Name, if required by your ISP).
+Type the Username and Password (and PPPoE Service Name, if required by your ISP).

-Type service name which is from your ISP on the Servername option.
+Type the service name from your ISP in Servername.

-Choose PPPoE LLC/Snap-Bridging, PPPoE VC-mux, PPPoA LLC/encapsulation and PPPoA VC-mux.
+Choose PPPoE LLC/Snap-Bridging, PPPoE VC-mux, PPPoA LLC/encapsulation or PPPoA VC-mux in Connection Type.

-Set MTU value which you want but should be less than 1492 on the MTU
+Type the MTU value which you want (it should be less than 1492) in MTU.

-Set the time which your data doesn't pass through the connection, it will be disconnected on the Idle Time Out.
+Set the time for which if your data doesn't pass through the connection, it will be disconnected in Idle Time Out.
 The default time is 0 and it means it is always on.